Former NBA Commissioner David Stern dead at 77

 "He launched groundbreaking media and marketing partnerships, digital assets and social responsibility programs that have brought the game to billions of people around the world," Silver said.
 "Because of David, the NBA is a truly global brand – making him not only one of the greatest sports commissioners of all time but also one of the most influential business leaders of his generation."

-During Stern's tenure, a league that had trouble securing live telecasts of finals games a few short years earlier became a more than $5 billion a year industry, while basketball became one of the most popular sports in the world after soccer.
+During Stern's tenure, a league that had trouble securing live telecasts of its championship series a few years earlier became an industry raking in over $5 billion a year, while basketball became one of the most popular sports in the world after soccer.
+Under Stern, the NBA would play nearly 150 international games and be televised in more than 200 countries and territories, and in more than 40 languages, and the NBA Finals and All-Star weekend would grow into international spectacles.
+The 2010 All-Star game drew over 108,000 fans to Dallas Cowboys Stadium, a record to watch a basketball game.

-CLICK HERE TO GET THE FOX NEWS APP

 As part of its growth, the NBA expanded from 23 to 30 teams during Stern's tenure, though some expansions were more successful than others.
 While the Miami Heat have won three NBA titles since entering the league in 1988, the Vancouver Grizzlies lasted just six seasons in their original home before moving to Memphis in 2001.
-Stern was also widely criticized for supporting the move of the Seattle SuperSonics to Oklahoma City, leaving one of the NBA's most fervent fan bases without a team to support.
+Stern was also widely criticized for supporting the move of the Seattle SuperSonics to Oklahoma City, leaving one of the NBA's most fervent fan bases without a team.

+FAN HECKLING DALLAS MAVERICKS STAR LUKA DONCIC IN SLOVENIAN TURNED OUT TO BE THIS NBA GREAT

+CLICK HERE TO GET THE FOX NEWS APP

+He helped get them, and the league was thriving again by the time he left office

-Stern is survived by wife Dianne and sons Eric and Andrew.
+Stern, who was inducted to the Naismith Memorial Basketball Hall of Fame in 2014, is survived by wife Dianne and sons Eric and Andrew.